python/cpython/Doc/c-api/init.rst

       single: executable (in module sys)

-   Return the full program name of the Python executable; this is  computed as a side-effect of deriving the default module search path  from the program name (set by :c:func:`Py_SetProgramName` above).
+   Return the full program name of the Python executable; this is  computed as a side-effect of deriving the default module search path from the program name (set by :c:func:`Py_SetProgramName` above), or set directly by :c:func:`Py_SetProgramFullPath`.
 The returned string points into static storage; the caller should not modify its value.
 The value is available to Python code as ``sys.executable``.

 .. c:function:: wchar_t* Py_GetPath()